Surfing is a territorial activity that often triggers irrational behaviors. Let's take a look at the meaning of spiritual, home, and local surf spots.

-The surf industry continues to pictures the surfers and their dreams and adventures as something idyllic, ethereal, graceful and untouchable.
+The surf industry continues to picture surfers and their dreams and adventures as something idyllic, ethereal, graceful, and untouchable.

-But the horrible truth is somehow different, cynic, and morally ambiguous.
-Surfers are greedy, voracious, insatiable, and find hard to share their treasures with their significant others.
+But the horrible truth is somehow different, cynical, and morally ambiguous.
+Surfers are greedy, voracious, and insatiable and find it hard to share their treasures with their significant others.

 Hence, the discussion about spiritual, home, and local breaks.

-The home surf break relates to the spot where you normally surf, the place where your face is easily recognized, and you feel welcome, safe, and relaxed.
+The home surf break relates to the spot where you usually surf, the place where your face is easily recognized and you feel welcome, safe, and relaxed.

-Some surfers will live and surf where everything started for them, so their spiritual and home break are the same.
+Some surfers will live and surf where everything started for them, so their spiritual and home breaks are the same.

-Then there's the local surf break concept, a not so abstract notion that translates to the surf spots that are located close to us, and that we routinely visit depending on the swell and wind conditions.
+Then there's the local surf break concept, a not-so-abstract notion that translates to the surf spots close to us and that we routinely visit depending on the swell and wind conditions.

-From a logical point of view, and because we live in the present, it's essential to have in mind that it's not about where you're from - it's about where you surf.
+From a logical point of view, and because we live in the present, it's essential to remember that it's not about where you're from - it's about where you surf.

 If we demand respect in the lineup, we must act accordingly, even when the temptation arrives and the next wave looks like the last one in the universe.